 However, some nootropics can help treat ADHD and related conditions.
 As well as smart drugs like Modafinil and Oxiracetam, natural nootropics such as Citicoline, Caffeine, Theanine and Tyrosine can help treat ADHD symptoms.
 What is important is that you take a holistic approach to treating ADHD naturally and do not try to use over the counter supplements as a replacement or substitute for pescription medication.

-That said, certain nootropics can help a lot with the symptoms of ADHD, like distractibility, inability to concentrate, acting without thinking, and impulsiveness.
-It may surprise you, but the best nootropics for ADHD can help focus the mind for prolonged periods while also quieting the CNS to prevent fidgeting and compulsive behaviors.
+That said, certain nootropics, including cognitive enhancers and brain supplements, can significantly alleviate the symptoms of ADHD.
+These symptoms may include distractibility, inability to concentrate, acting without thinking, impulsiveness, and even low mental energy.
+It may surprise you, but the best nootropics for ADHD, such as Vyvamind, can help focus the mind for prolonged periods while also quieting the Central Nervous System (CNS) to prevent fidgeting, compulsive behaviors, and hyperactivity.

-It is always best to follow the advice of your doctor and stick to any medication they have prescribed you.
-If you have ADHD, standard treatments are more effective than using natural nootropics instead.
-Do your own research and consult with a medical professional before using any ADHD nootropics.
+While nootropics can be a valuable supplement to traditional treatments, it is always best to follow the advice of your healthcare provider or doctor and adhere to any prescribed medication.
+If you have ADHD, standard treatments, including prescription stimulants and behavioral therapies, are generally more effective than using natural nootropics or over-the-counter supplements instead.

 Why Prescription ADHD Meds Don't Always Work